IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 ## Multiplicative attention

-L’attenzione moltiplicativa è stata proposta da Luong et al poco dopo la formulazione additiva.

-Miglioramento da parte di Luong et al.
-In realtà, non ne è stato proposto un solo tipo, ma diversi: [elenco]

-[spiega I vantaggi dell’attenzione moltiplicativa presi da Géron]

-The difference from Bahdanau Attention is in how the Encoder outputs and the Decoder's previous hidden states are combined.
+This formulation of attention was proposed one year later by [Luong et al. \[2015\]](https://arxiv.org/abs/1508.04025)

+The difference is in the way the two inputs of the attention block (decoder's state at time step t-1 and encoder outputs at time step t) are combined together.
-In this case, Attention is computed as a *dot product* of these two elements.
+In this case, attention is computed as a *dot product* of these two elements.

-Another advantage is that this operation is computationally much faster, compared to Additive Attention.

-Today, Multiplicative Attention is considered superior to its additive couterpart.
-In everyday's work, generally talking about "attention" means Luong's.

-In fact, not one but three Multiplicative attentions have been proposed:
-- make
-- list
-- formulae

 Multiplicative Attention was proved superior in performance, while allowing for faster training at the same time.
 Because of this, this formulation of Attention is now considered the standard for Seq2seq implementations, and when we generically refer to "Attention" we mean Luong at al.'s.